DenzelBraithwaite/Vault-of-Knowledge/css.md

 <br>

-> When to use which: min-width or max-width.
-If you are designing your website for smaller devices first then set your default CSS breakpoints with min-width and adjust for larger devices accordingly.
-Meanwhile, if you are designing for larger devices first then use max-width and then tune for smaller devices accordingly
+> When to use which: `min-width` or `max-width`.
+If you are designing your website for smaller devices first then set your default CSS breakpoints with `min-width` and adjust for larger devices accordingly.
+Meanwhile, if you are designing for larger devices first then use `max-width` and then tune for smaller devices accordingly

 <br>
 <br>